Mr Michael Galvin specialises in lower limb surgery including foot and ankle surgery, hip and knee surgery and robotic joint replacement surgery.

 Mr Galvin completed his medical training in 2007.
 After completing his orthopaedic training, he has undertaken Fellowship training in foot and ankle surgery with a particular interest in minimally invasive and rapid recovery sport surgery.
+He also performs joint replacement surgery and has a strong interest in robotic assisted joint replacement surgery.

 Mr Galvin also has an interest in adult and paediatric trauma surgery and has undertaken trauma training in Montreal, Canada.
 Michael has a strong commitment to surgical training and is involved in training future surgeons.
 He operates at St John of God and Epworth Geelong, and also holds a public appointment at the University Hospital of Geelong.